Updated 25/05/2026

 Glymphatic System Drives Primary Waste Removal

 Star-shaped astrocytes serve as the traffic controllers of this system, regulating fluid flow patterns and coordinating waste removal processes.
-The latest neuroscience research demonstrates that these cells also shuttle lactate for neuronal fuel and recycle neurotransmitters while coordinating repair signals between neurons and other brain cells.
+These cells also shuttle lactate for neuronal fuel and recycle neurotransmitters while coordinating repair signals between neurons and other brain cells, according to the Communications Biology research.

 Microglia Provide Immune Surveillance Without Inflammation

 Microglia cells handle the brain’s immune surveillance functions by sensing tissue damage and clearing cellular debris without triggering destructive inflammatory responses.
-Research published in Communications Biology shows these specialized immune cells can distinguish between harmful threats and normal brain activity, preventing immune attacks that would damage delicate neural tissue.
+The Communications Biology study shows these specialized immune cells can distinguish between harmful threats and normal brain activity, preventing immune attacks that would damage delicate neural tissue.

 The blood-brain barrier operates as a selective gateway rather than a sealed wall, allowing essential nutrients and signaling molecules to cross while excluding most peripheral immune cells.
-This selective permeability maintains brain protection while enabling necessary communication with the body’s broader immune system through carefully controlled mechanisms.
+This selective permeability maintains brain protection while enabling necessary communication with the body’s broader immune system.

 Sleep Enhances Waste Clearance Efficiency